-The Company's businesses and results of operations are impacted by various competitive and other factors including (i) the impact of global economic conditions on demand for the Company's products both in the United States and overseas; (ii) raw materials pricing and availability, in particular the amount and quality of coal tar available in global markets, which could be negatively impacted by reductions in steel production; (iii) volatility in oil prices, which impacts selling prices and margins for certain of the Company's products including carbon black feedstocks and phthalic anhydride; (iv) competitive conditions in global carbon pitch markets; (v) low margins in the utility pole business; and (vi) changes in foreign exchange rates.
+The Company's businesses and results of operations are impacted by various competitive and other factors including (i) the impact of global economic conditions on demand for the Company's products both in the United States and overseas; (ii) raw materials pricing and availability, in particular the amount and quality of coal tar available in global markets, which have been negatively impacted by reductions in steel and coke production; (iii) volatility in oil prices, which impacts selling prices and margins for certain of the Company's products including carbon black feedstocks and phthalic anhydride; (iv) competitive conditions in global carbon pitch markets; (v) low margins in the utility pole business; and (vi) changes in foreign exchange rates.

-The Company's businesses and results of operations have been impacted by the downturn in the global economy in late 2008 and the Company expects that these negative trends will continue in 2009.
-Certain key end markets have experienced significant global reductions in demand that will negatively impact the demand for the Company's products.
+The Company's businesses and results of operations have been impacted by the downturn in the global economy in late 2008 and the Company expects that these negative trends will continue through 2009 and into 2010.
+Certain key end markets have experienced significant global reductions in demand that have negatively impacted the demand for the Company's products.
 In late 2008 and continuing into 2009 the Company has seen significant reductions in global production of aluminum, steel, rubber, concrete, plastics and paints, as well as other products, that represent markets in which the Company's products are consumed.
 Management is watching these markets very closely and believes that there will be uncertainty regarding the levels of production going forward.
-Due to the nature of the Company's end markets, management believes that some level of demand improvement may occur as government stimulus is introduced.